tjhowse/factory_boardgame_public/rules.md

 2. Shuffle all of the tier 1 contracts, deal four contracts face-up, and place the remaining contracts face down nearby.
 3. Randomly take five tier 1 factory pieces per player and put them face-up in the centre of the table, accessible to all players.
 4. Give each player a fund tracker set to $5.
-5. Set the prices on the market to the middle position.
+5. Set the prices on the market to the marked positions for each resource.
 6. Begin!
 The player with the longest name goes first and play proceeds clockwise.

 ## Round order